Roberta Wilson: Cousins marriage 1945–1960

 It should be noted – even though VE Day was celebrated on Tuesday, May 8, 1945, the war with Japan would continue until V.J.
 Day was celebrated on August 15, 1945.
 After the war, the general retired in 1946.
-He became active in several post-ware projects.
-Diana kept up with her busy social calendar and volunteer work, along with raising two daughters.
+He became active in several post-war projects.
+Diana kept up with her busy social calendar and volunteer work while raising two daughters.

 Retired General Ralph died at his ranch on Sunday, March 15, 1964.
-The year old died of complications resulting from a heart attack.
+The year-old died of complications resulting from a heart attack.
 Diana was years old at the time of his death.
 Cousins was interred at Forest Lawn Memorial Park.

 Death

 Wilson died of heart failure on April 20, 1977, in Beverly Hills, California.
 She was interred at Forest Lawn Memorial Park.
 Her grave marker reads: